LEADR-official/leadr-docs/docs/api/http-api/devices.md

     });

     ```
-`GET /v1/api-keys`
+`GET /v1/devices`

-List API keys for an account with optional filters and pagination.
+List devices for an account with optional filters and pagination.

+Returns all non-deleted devices for the specified account, with optional
+filtering by game or status.

 For regular users, account_id is automatically derived from their API key.
 For superadmins, account_id must be explicitly provided as a query parameter.